Patrick Jones (poet): Biography

 In November 2008, Waterstone's cancelled an appearance from Jones at one of their stores, where he was expected to sign autographs and promote his new work, because of a planned protest by a religious pressure group over alleged blasphemy.
 In an effort to ensure that he was not gagged, Liberal Democrat Assembly Member Peter Black then asked Jones to read from his book, Darkness Is Where The Stars Are, at the Welsh Assembly, and the reading went ahead on 11 December despite protests.

 A CD Tongues for a Stammering Time, with spoken word in collaboration with many musicians including Nicky Wire, James Dean Bradfield, Billy Bragg, Amy Wadge, Martyn Joseph and others, was released on Anhrefn Records in May 2009.

 In 2014 The Forgotten, a Chartist musical co written with Drama lecturer Vanessa Dodd was performed at The Riverfront and other venues in the South Wales are to mark the 175th anniversary of The Chartist Rising.
 In March 2015 it was announced that Jones' play Before I leave would be part of the National Theatre of Wales' 5th Year programme.
 The play was inspired by The Cwm Taf Choir based in Merthyr Tydfil which is supported by The Alzheimer's Society.

 Jones worked with Rhiannon White Co Artistic Director of Common Wealth Theatre Company Summer 2015 in and around Blackwood, researching and developing his first play Everything Must Go which was resurrected for the second Velvet Coalmine festival.

 2016 saw the premiere of his new play Before I Leave produced by The National Theatre Wales.
 Based on research Jones undertook with various Dementia choirs and supported by The Alzheimer's Society Cymru, the play tells the story of a choir made up of members who live with dementia.
 It is currently being developed into a film.

 Rough Trade Books published a new collection of poetry 'My Bright Shadow' in May 2019.
 Written during his mother's battle with Leukaemia and after her death the work deals with grief, loss, healing and the power of words to bear witness to a life.

 A new album, Renegade Psalms was released in 2019.
 It is a collaboration with Jones and The Membranes singer and bassist John Robb, and featured eleven brand new tracks.
 A state of the nation address focusing on such issues as Brexit, austerity, the bedroom tax, housing inequality alongside hope, protest and love.

 In 2020 Jones developed the concept and wrote the lyrics for James Dean Bradfield's solo album Even in Exile composed of songs about the life and tragic death of Chilean activist and songwriter Victor Jara.
 It reached Number 6 in the UK charts.

-In 2021 Parthian Books published a 20th anniversary edition of Fuse(2001) with new poems.
+In 2021 Parthian Books published a 20th anniversary edition of Fuse(2001) with new poems, Fuse/Fracture.